-ATR 175 Sports Nutrition and Conditioning This course is an introductory course to concepts related to nutrition and conditioning for physically active individuals.
+ATR 175 Sports Nutrition and Conditioning 3 This course is an introductory course to concepts related to nutrition and conditioning for physically active individuals.
 The nutrition component of the course will include such topics as: micro and macro nutrients, dietary planning (pre/post competition meals/appropriate caloric intake), body composition and behavior management.
 The conditioning component of the course will include such topics as Christian stewardship of the body, principles of strength training/endurance training/flexibility training, pre-season/in-season/ post-season conditioning programs, as well as individualized programs designed for injury prevention.
-Prerequisites: None damentals of athletic training.
-Basic athletic training procedures include: emergency care, injury prevention protocols, athletic training materials, athletic training room management, and patient care.
+Prerequisites: None ing procedures include: emergency care, injury prevention protocols, athletic training materials, athletic training room management, and patient care.
 The students will complete 50 observational hours in the athletic training room (under the supervision of a Certified Athletic Trainer) as part of the class requirements.
 This course is mandatory for application to the professional phase of the ATEP.
 Prerequisites: None

-ATR 195 Introduction to Athletic Training This course is an introductory course to the fun-
+ATR 195 Introduction to Athletic Training This course is an introductory course to the fundamentals of athletic training.
+Basic athletic train-